Emotional: This is how they said goodbye to Bolito El Efi in Havana

 A group of people gathered this Friday on a street in Havana to bid farewell to Óscar Portuondo, artistically known as Bolito El Efi, a prominent figure in the Cuban urban movement who passed away due to a traffic accident on Thursday.

-In the images, several people are seen carrying the coffin on their shoulders amidst Afro-Cuban chants.
+In the images, several people can be seen carrying the coffin on their shoulders amid Afro-Cuban chants.

-Among the crowd, people were seen adorned with elements associated with the Afro-Cuban religious traditions of Santería and Regla de Ocha, alongside floral arrangements.
+Among the crowd, people were seen adorned with elements associated with the Afro-Cuban religious traditions of Santería and the Rule of Ocha, alongside floral arrangements.

-"Part of me is gone; this has marked me forever.
-My tranka, from above, bless your family, take care of them, and guide me on a good path, my brother el bolo.
-Life is tough; I will never overcome this.
-REST IN PEACE MY TANKE," wrote Zurdo MC while sharing the video.
+"Part of me is gone, this has marked me forever.
+My tranka, from above bless your family, take care of them and guide me on a good path, my brother el bolo.
+Life is tough, I will never overcome this.
+REST IN PEACE MY TANKE," wrote Zurdo MC when sharing the video.

-"The last hug we gave each other.
+"The last hug we shared.
 It was a divine moment.
-Just yesterday we were arranging everything for my arrival.
-Honestly, I am not prepared for this, my friend.
+Just yesterday, we were making plans for my arrival.
+Honestly, I'm not ready for this, my friend.
 I'm coming for you.
 I'm heartbroken...
-I can't handle this," Zurdo MC also wrote on social media alongside a photo that showed their last meeting.
+I can't handle this," Zurdo MC also wrote on social media alongside a photo that captured their last meeting.

 Source: Facebook Capture/Zurdo MC